Is the U.S. Bank Visa Platinum Card worth it?

 If you need as much time as possible to pay down an existing credit card balance (or a large purchase) and want to avoid additional interest charges, you should seriously consider the U.S. Bank Visa Platinum Card.
 Plus, with no annual fee, it makes it a less expensive card to carry versus other balance transfer card options.

 Yet if a card’s ongoing value is important to you, you might look for other options that include ongoing rewards, a welcome bonus or worthwhile card benefits.
-As noted above, the no-annual-fee Citi Double Cash offers a slightly shorter 18-month intro APR on balance transfers (14.74 percent to 24.74 percent variable APR after), as well as ongoing rewards that encourage responsible card usage: 1 percent cash back as you buy, plus another 1 percent back when you pay for your purchases.
+As noted above, the no-annual-fee Citi Double Cash offers 0% intro APR for 18 months on balance transfers (18.99 percent to 28.99 percent variable APR after), as well as ongoing rewards that encourage responsible card usage: 1 percent cash back as you buy, plus another 1 percent back when you pay for your purchases.

-If you’re more so hooked on the U.S Bank Visa Platinum’s cellphone protection perk, note that the Wells Fargo Reflect℠ Card offers an almost identical benefit, along with an (overall) slightly higher zero-interest offer—0 percent intro APR for 18 months on qualifying purchases and balance transfers (up to 21 months with on-time minimum payments during the intro period), followed by a variable APR between 14.49 percent to 26.49 percent.
+If you’re more so hooked on the U.S Bank Visa Platinum’s cellphone protection perk, note that the Wells Fargo Reflect® Card offers an almost identical benefit, along with an (overall) slightly higher zero-interest offer— 0% intro APR for 21 months from account opening on purchases and qualifying balance transfers, 17.99 percent to 29.99 percent variable APR thereafter; balance transfers made within 120 days qualify for the intro rate and a Balance Transfer fee of 5 percent, min $5.

 The bottom line

-If your goal is to find and take advantage of an exceptionally long zero-interest offer on purchases, balance transfers or both, the U.S. Bank Visa Platinum Card could make this a reality.
+If your goal is to find and take advantage of an exceptionally long intro APR offer on purchases, balance transfers or both, the U.S. Bank Visa Platinum Card could make this a reality.